Overview

 Receiving banks can be anywhere in the world.
 The currency of the payout combines with the account type to determine whether the bank wire is sent locally or internationally, which impacts processing times and costs.

-For more information, see the bank wire glossary definition and pricing page.
+For more information, see the bank wire glossary definition.

 3. The mode requested by the platform (if EUR in SEPA)

-If the payout is in EUR in the SEPA zone, platforms can choose to request an Instant Payout or not.
-There are two modes of payout:
+If the payout is in EUR in the SEPA zone, Mangopay offers two other modes which platforms can specify in their requests to the POST Create a Payout endpoint:

 Basic flow